 Pop in a preheated 350° F (176° C) for 10 minutes until dark but not brown.
 Be careful not to let them overbake.

 This is a great recipe for peanut butter lovers and is a super giftable treat.
 Fill a mason jar with a stack of cookies, and don’t forget to attach one of our free printables gift tags or mason jar labels to make your gift giving complete!

 A classic Amish Friendship Bread peanut butter cookie recipe for peanut butter lovers.

 Mix starter, peanut butter, butter, and brown sugar.
 Add eggs and vanilla extract, and beat well.

 - In a separate bowl, whisk together flour, baking powder, baking soda, and salt.

-Add flour mixture to starter mixture, adding additional flour if needed to form balls.
-Chill dough for 30 minutes.
+Add flour mixture to starter mixture, adding additional flour if needed.

 Bake for 10 minutes or until cookies are light brown and set.

 >> Have you tried this?
 Share your best pic with us or leave a comment below and let us know how it worked for you!